wp-plugins/intelliads/readme.txt

 Tested up to: 3.5.1
 Stable tag: 2.0

-Version 2.0 adds three new modules to the IntelliAds plugin, and greatly simplifies the process of adding the ad code for IntelliChristian ads.
+Version 2.0 adds three new modules to the IntelliAds plugin, and greatly simplifies the process of adding the ad code for IntelliChristian! ads.

 IntelliChristian!
 Affiliate program Widget